hardentools/hardentools/testplan.md

 * Execute hardentools again and restore settings
 * Verify if all hardened settings are reverted to the original settings
 * Verify if only the hardened settings are affected upon restore
+* Repeat the above procedure with a different set of settings

 **Note:** This does not apply for the following settings, since they are currently always reverted to the default state:
 * Windows ASR settings